Canonical Correlation Forests: Abstract

 \section{Abstract}

-\justifying We introduce canonical correlation forests (CCFs), a new decision tree ensemble method for classification.
-Individual canonical correlation trees are binary decision trees with hyperplane splits based on canonical correlation components.
-Unlike axis-aligned alternatives, the decision surfaces of CCFs are not restricted to the coordinate system of the input features and therefore more naturally represent data with correlation between the features.
-Additionally we introduce a novel alternative to bagging, the projection bootstrap, which maintains use of the full dataset in selecting split points.
-CCFs do not require parameter tuning and our experiments show that they out-perform axis-aligned random forests, other state-of-the-art tree ensemble methods and all of the 179 classifiers considered in a recent extensive survey.
+We introduce canonical correlation forests (CCFs), a new decision tree ensemble method for classification and regression.
+Individual canonical correlation trees are binary decision trees with hyperplane splits based on local canonical correlation coefficients calculated during training.
+Unlike axis-aligned alternatives, the decision surfaces of CCFs are not restricted to the coordinate system of the inputs features and therefore more naturally represent data with correlated inputs.
+CCFs naturally accommodate multiple outputs, provide a similar computational complexity to random forests, and inherit their impressive robustness to the choice of input parameters.
+As part of the CCF training algorithm, we also introduce projection bootstrapping, a novel alternative to bagging for oblique decision tree ensembles which maintains use of the full dataset in selecting split points, often leading to improvements in predictive accuracy.
+Our experiments show that, even without parameter tuning, CCFs out-perform axis-aligned random forests and other state-of-the-art tree ensemble methods on both classification and regression problems, delivering both improved predictive accuracy and faster training times.
+We further show that they outperform all of the 179 classifiers considered in a recent extensive survey.